 - Such an entity must not have an annual turnover exceeding INR 25 crores for any financial year starting from the year of incorporation or registration

-- Such an entity would be considered to be a startup up to a period of seven years from the date of incorporation or registration or a maximum up to a tenure of ten years from the date of incorporation in case of a startup in the biotechnology sector.
+- Such an entity would be considered to be a startup up to a period of seven years from the date of incorporation or registration or a maximum up to tenure of ten years from the date of incorporation in case of a startup in the biotechnology sector.

 - Such an entity should specifically work towards development, innovation, or improvement of products, processes, or services; or at least have a scalable business model which has a high potential of generating employment and/or creating wealth

-In case any of such condition is not fulfilled, the entity would cease to enjoy the status of being a startup in India.
+In case any such condition is not fulfilled, the entity would cease to enjoy the status of being a startup in India.
 Further, any entity formed by the splitting up of an existing business organization or is a reconstructed version of the existing business organization would not be defined as a startup.
 Innovation is the key ingredient for a startup.

 Steps to Follow in Order to Start a Startup in India